 - Skip to 2020-21 garden observations

-- Outbreaks have occurred in Oregon, but are quite rare
+- Outbreaks have occurred in Oregon, but are rare.
+They were, however, a notable concern in field crops in 2020.

-- Small larvae mine leaf tissue, then exit the mines and use silk to tie leaves together (photos below)
+- Small larvae mine within leaf tissue, then exit the mines and use silk to tie leaves together

 - NEW – Aug 2020 OSU Extension Publication EM9294